 In July 2019, the Company entered into a three-year interest swap arrangement with a notional amount of \$125 million to mitigate the interest rate risk associated with interest payments related to its variable rate debt.
-The swap arrangement did not qualify as a cash flow hedge under U.S. GAAP and the fair value of the swap instrument was in a net liability position of less than \$1 million and \$1 million as of March 31, 2022 and December 31, 2021, respectively, which was included in accrued liabilities.
+The new swap arrangement did not qualify as a cash flow hedge under U.S. GAAP and the fair value of the swap instrument was in a net liability position of less than \$1 million and \$1 million as of June 30, 2022 and December 31, 2021, respectively, which was included in accrued liabilities.
+The swap arrangement expired in July 2022.

-Changes in the fair value of the swaps are reflected in gains (losses) on financial instruments in the condensed consolidated statements of operations.
+Changes in the fair value of the swap are reflected in (losses) gains on financial instruments in the condensed consolidated statements of operations.